Google Business Profile Post Image Size Best Guide (2022)

 - Add a caption to your images if you can.
 However, ensure that the title does not overshadow your post image.

-Example Below: Poor Image Quality – Over-compressed and low contrast text
+Example Below: Poor Image Quality: Overcompressed and low contrast Text

-Example Below: Great Image Quality – Not over-compressed and High Contrast text
+Example Below: Great Image Quality – Not over-compressed and High Contrast text.

 Optimizing Google Business Profile Post Image For Success